TL;DR

 However, this does not mean it is powerless against stress.
 Far from it.
 PMI provides a powerful toolkit for both proactive prevention and rapid intervention when an acute problem emerges.

 Modern PMI policies are evolving into holistic health and well-being partnerships.
-Most top-tier providers now include a suite of services, often available from day one at no extra cost, designed to help you manage stress before it becomes a crisis.
+Most top-tier providers now include a suite of services, often available from day one subject to terms where applicable, designed to help you manage stress before it becomes a crisis.

 If your stress escalates into a new, diagnosable acute mental health condition like severe anxiety or a depressive episode, PMI can be transformative.